-Labour Day is an international day which is declared as a public holiday in Nepal.
+Labour Day is an international day that is declared as a public holiday in Nepal.
 It is locally known as Majdur Diwas in Nepal.
 Majdur diwas is an extremely large and important holiday, this day is celebrated on May 1st every year in Nepal and also in most other nations that observe it.
 Most of the socialist and labor unions celebrate this day by organizing some programs to improve wages and working conditions of the workforce.

 - Buddha Jayanti

 Buddha Jayanti is a religious festival that is celebrated by Buddhists as well as Hindus.
 It is the celebration of the birth of Lord Gautam Buddha.
 Gautam Buddha’s birthday is celebrated in most of East Asia.
 Prince Siddhartha Gautam who got enlightened and became Gautam Buddha is the founder of Buddhism and he is also the Ninth Avatar of Lord Bishnu according to Hinduism.
 Gautama Buddha is known as the light of Asia and was born around 563–483 BCE in Lumbini, Nepal, and raised in the Shakya capital of Kapilavastu.
 The day is declared as a public holiday and observed annually nationwide in Nepal to celebrate Buddha’s life and teachings.
 Buddha Jayanti falls on Baisakhi Shukla Purnima (Full moon of Baisakhi month).

 - Gai Jatra